Commercial Grease Trap Cleaning in BC: A Complete Guide

 A commercial grease trap should be cleaned when the combined layer of settled solids and floating fats, oils, and grease fills 25% of the trap's total volume.
 This is known as the "one-quarter rule."
 For most restaurants in the Lower Mainland, this translates to a professional cleaning schedule of every 1 to 3 months to prevent backups and ensure compliance.

 Adhering to a regular cleaning schedule is the most effective way to keep your commercial kitchen running smoothly.
 The frequency depends heavily on your kitchen's output of FOG.
 A high-volume restaurant with multiple deep fryers will require more frequent service than a small cafe.
 Neglecting this crucial maintenance can lead to foul odors that deter customers, slow drainage, and eventually, messy and costly sewer backups.
 Protect your business by scheduling regular professional drainage and sewer services.
+For more details, see our guide on Commercial Catch Basin and Trench Drain Maintenance for.

 | Kitchen Type | Example | Recommended Cleaning Frequency |